 Distributed energy storage architectures involve spreading battery modules across separate cabinets.
 As each BCB is only responsible for managing the current within its designated cabinet group, this configuration significantly reduces the current load and associated costs.
 While typically linked to higher costs, this is only sometimes the case when considering the overall solution cost.

-Availability and System Reliability
+Availability and system reliability

 Distributed battery setups have maintenance advantages, particularly in BCB installation.
 A centralized battery system with one BCB for all batteries has a critical vulnerability - a single point of failure.
 This setup leads to all batteries being disconnected simultaneously by the breaker.
 Servicing or replacing batteries becomes difficult because any action on one battery cabinet affects all cabinets, preventing backup energy failure during maintenance.